HelenQuang/Movieseat-Booking/README.md

-## Movie Seat Booking
+## Movie Seat Booking (Small Learning Project)

-Display movie choices and seats in a theater to select from in order to purchase tickets
+Display movie choices and seats in a theater to select and purchase tickets

 ## Project Specifications

-- Display UI with movie select, screen, seats, legend & seat info
+- Display UI with movie select, screen, seats & seat info
 - User can select a movie/price
 - User can select/deselect seats
 - User can not select occupied seats